amit9690/Job_Analytics/README.md

 * Utilizing SQL functions for data transformations and calculations, streamlining data processing tasks.

-### 6. Excel Dashboard 📄:
+### 6. Power BI Dashboard 📄:

-Finally, we leveraged Excel to create an interactive and visually informative dashboard:
+Finally, we leveraged Power BI to create an interactive and visually informative dashboard:

-* Developing Excel worksheets to present data insights in a user-friendly format.
+* Developing Power BI worksheets to present data insights in a user-friendly format.
 * Utilizing charts, graphs, and pivot tables to visualize trends and patterns.
 * Incorporating slicers and filters for user interaction, enabling dynamic exploration of data.
 * Ensuring real-time data updates through data connections, maintaining the dashboard's relevance.